johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 let worker = Worker(transport: transport)
 ```

 An actor transport can take advantage of any networking, cross process, or even in-memory approach it wants to, as long as it implements the protocol correctly.
-Transports may offer varying amounts of message send reliability, or other guarantees, and it is important that while we focus on the ability for actors to use any transport, it is not wrong for an application to be aware of what transports it will be used with, and e.g. attempt to limit message sizes to small messages e.g. because the underlying transport has some inherent limitations around those.
+Transports may offer varying amounts of message send reliability, or other guarantees, and it is important that while we focus on the ability for actors to use any transport, it is not wrong for an application to be aware of what transports it will be used with, and e.g. attempt to limit message sizes to small messages in case the underlying transport has some inherent limitations around those.

 End users of transports interact with them frequently, but not very deeply, as a transport must be passed to any instantiation of a distributed actor.
 Following that however, all other messaging interactions are done transparently by various hooks in the runtime.